raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

 ## Conclusion

-In my experience so far, implementing the Perceus algorithm is quite straightforward compared with implementing the other GC algorithms while there are some points to be careful about especially if you are not faimiliar with low-level concurrency and atomic instructions.
+In my experience so far, implementing the Perceus algorithm seems to be quite straightforward compared with implementing the other GC algorithms while there are some points to be careful about especially if you are not faimiliar with low-level concurrency and atomic instructions.

 The Perceus RC can be a game changer in functional programming and outperform traditional GC's in several programming patterns.
 But it's definitely not for everyone and most likely affect your language design.